sainnhe/dotfiles/.zsh-theme/README.md

 ## Prompt

-The prompt theme is inspired by [pure](https://github.com/sindresorhus/pure), it depends on [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k).
+The prompt theme is based on [pure-power](https://github.com/romkatv/dotfiles-public/blob/master/.purepower) which is inspired by [pure](https://github.com/sindresorhus/pure), it depends on [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k).

 To use it, simply source this file in your zshrc after powerlevel10k has been load: